Atlantic Airways Flight 670: Accident

 Flight 670 contacted Flesland Approach at 07:23, stating that they would land on runway 15 and that they would carry out a visual approach.
 Flesland approach cleared the aircraft for a descent to 1,200 m at 07:24.
 The aircraft left controlled airspace at 07:27, at which time the aerodrome flight information service (AFIS) at Sørstokken had visual sight of the aircraft.
-The pilots decided to land at runway 33 as it would give a faster approach.
+The pilots decided to land at runway 32 as it would give a faster approach.
 The flaps were extended to 33 degrees at 07:31:12, reducing ground speed from 150 to 130 kn.
 The pilots aimed for a ground speed of 112 kn at touchdown and were guided by the precision approach path indicator.
 Upon passing the threshold the aircraft had a slightly high speed, at 120 kn.
 The aircraft touched down at 07:32:14, a few meters past the ideal landing point, in a soft landing.

 The first officer called for the arming of the spoilers one second after touchdown, and the commander armed them half a second later.
 Two seconds later the first officer called "no spoilers" as the spoiler indicator light had not switched on.
 He then verified the hydraulic pressure and that the switch was set correctly.
 Meanwhile, the commander had switched the thrust levers from flight idle to ground idle, and six seconds after touchdown activated the wheel brakes.
-From 12.8 seconds after touchdown various screeching sounds can be heard from the tires.
+From 12.8 seconds after touchdown various screeching sounds could be heard from the tires.
 The braking took place nominally until halfway down the runway.
 From this point the pilots reported that nominal retardation did not occur.
 The commander attempted to use the brake pedals to apply full braking, without effect.
 He then moved the brake lever from green to yellow and subsequently emergency brake, disconnecting the anti-lock.
 Witnesses observed smoke and spray emitted from the landing gear.

 By then, the aircraft had insufficient speed to abort the landing.
 Aware that the aircraft most likely would overrun, the commander opted to not steer it off the left where there was a steep descent, or to the right where there were rocks.
 As a last resort, the commander attempted to reduce speed by skidding the aircraft by first steering it right, and then abruptly to the left.
 The aircraft overran the runway at 22.8 seconds after touchdown, at 07:32:37.
 At the same time, the crash alarm was activated by AFIS.
-The aircraft slid off the runway at about a forty-five degree angle, roughly north-west.
+The aircraft slid off the runway at about a 45-degree angle, roughly north-west.